 Deploying Smart Client Applications with ClickOnce

-ClickOnce is a smart client deployment mechanism that is part of the .NET Framework 2.0 and later versions.
+ClickOnce is a smart client deployment mechanism that has been part of the .NET Framework since version 2.0.
 ClickOnce enables automatic deployment and update of smart client applications over the network from a deployment server.
-Using ClickOnce, you can take advantage of the capabilities of smart client applications and have the ease of maintenance and update of server-based applications.
-To deploy or update a ClickOnce deployed application, you only need to publish your application to a deployment server and provide a link to the application to your users.
-When a user launches the application through the link, the application is automatically deployed and cached on the client computer; then it launches and runs from there.
+ClickOnce lets you take advantage of the capabilities of smart client applications and still have the ease of maintenance and update of server-based applications.
+To deploy or update an application by using ClickOnce, you only need to publish your application to a deployment server, and then provide a link to the application to your users.
+When a user launches the application through the link, the application is automatically deployed and cached on the client computer; then it starts and runs from there.

 ClickOnce supports many options, including the following: